ftpsolutions/gossh-python/README.md

 #### Example Go RPCSession usage (simple session ID, calls return strings)

-There's no real reason why you'd want to do this (just use gossh on it's own)- it's more for reference:
+There's no real reason why you'd want to do this (just use x/crypto/ssh on it's own)- it's more for reference:

 ```
 package main